ome/omero-documentation/omero/sysadmins/publication.rst

    workflows), a dedicated,
    :doc:`separate web server <unix/install-web/web-deployment>` for servicing
-   the public workflows can be added and configured to point at an existing OMERO.server
+   the public workflows can be added and configured to point at an existing OMERO.server.

 Data configuration
 ------------------

 #.
 Once the data is in the dedicated public group, it can be reorganized and
-   renamed to reflect the publication e.g. Projects can renamed according to the corresponding figure panels in the manuscript while the names of the Datasets could be retained corresponding to different treatment conditions represented in each figure panel.
+   renamed to reflect the publication e.g. Projects can be renamed according to the corresponding figure panels in the manuscript while the names of the Datasets could be retained corresponding to different treatment conditions represented in each figure panel.
 For example, Project `Schleicher_etal_figure7_c <https://omero.lifesci.dundee.ac.uk/webclient/?show=project-27920>`_